CHIENMINGCHEN314653001/Machine-Learning/week_3/report.md

 ## Ⅰ. Background

-This paper studies how tanh neural networks (networks using the hyperbolic tangent activation function) can approximate mathematical functions.
+This part studies how tanh neural networks (networks using the hyperbolic tangent activation function) can approximate mathematical functions.
 A key step is showing that neural networks can approximate polynomials and basic power functions like $$x^2, x^3, \dots\ $$.

 - Many functions can be built from polynomials (think of Taylor expansions).
 - If a neural network can approximate powers of a variable, it can be combined to approximate much more complex functions.